surifirstpin/biplus_documentation/version.3/Reports.md

 **For Example :** If you want to create a project based on oracle connection select the project as **Oracle_Techdoc** from drop down list.

-**2.In Our Model Section we have different type of models developed for Orders, Customers, Delivery Report, Employees, Kitchen Process, Products.
+- Model Section has different set of models developed for Orders, Customers, Delivery Report, Employees, Kitchen Process and Products.

 **For Example:** If you want to Analyse about orders, You will probably start Analyzing it by selecting **Bi_Orders** for model using drop down list.